Tim Legler: NBA career

-Legler was one of three NBA players to finish a season shooting better than 50 percent from the field, better than 50 percent from the three-point line, and better than 80 percent from the free-throw line (the others were Steve Kerr and Detlef Schrempf).

 Post-NBA career

-Legler currently appears regularly on the ESPN programs NBA Shootaround, NBA Fastbreak, First Take and NBA Coast to Coast, and he is a basketball analyst on SportsCenter and various shows on ESPN Radio.
-He has worked at the network since 1999.
+Legler began working on ESPN in 2000, where he has worked as a basketball analyst on the programs NBA Shootaround, NBA Fastbreak, First Take, NBA Coast to Coast, SportsCenter and various shows on ESPN Radio.
+He currently also is a co-host with Adam Mares on the All-NBA podcast.

 Legler was considered a front-runner for the vacant La Salle head coaching job in 2018, but the position was ultimately given to Ashley Howard.

 Personal life

-Legler also attended John Randolph Tucker High School in Henrico County, Virginia and St. Mary's Catholic School in Richmond, Virginia.
+Legler attended John Randolph Tucker High School in Henrico County, Virginia and St. Mary's Catholic School in Richmond, Virginia.
 In 2002, he earned an MBA from the Wharton School at the University of Pennsylvania.
-He is married to Christina (Fuller) who is a former Philadelphia Eagles Cheerleader.
-Legler has two children with his ex-wife Jennifer and resides in the Philadelphia area.
+He is married to Christina (née Fuller) who is a former Philadelphia Eagles Cheerleader.
+They welcomed their son in November 2021.
+Legler has two children with his ex-wife Jennifer and resides in the Tampa Bay, Florida area.